hulous/AnalogPhotographyFormulas/film/BW/normal_dev.md

 ### Stop
-  * Water + 2ml lemon juice: more or less 10 to 30 secondes
+  * Water: more or less 10 to 30 secondes

 ### Fix
   * Ilford Rapid fixer 1+4: not less than 5 and no more than 15 minutes.